techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 #### Teams Rooms:

 - Teams Rooms on Windows
-- Room account should have Teams Room Pro license.
+- Room resource account should have a Teams Room Pro license assigned.

 - To ensure best precision for the transcript, we suggest limiting the number of in person attendees to a maximum of 10 people.
 - People to be identified in the room, need to be enrolled with their voice profile and be invited to the scheduled meeting.